diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ## Prerequisites
 * Basic knowledge of [Apache Hive](http://Hive.apache.org/)

-## The Story
+## Background
-Imagine you had a fantastic business idea.
-You would like to buy a promising shop in Hamburg, Germany.
-However... **which shop in Hamburg is the one located best?**
+In this tutorial, we want to explore how one could find an ideal shop location using a Hadoop data warehouse controlled by Schedoscope.

-For implementing this tutorial, we use geospatial data from the [Open Street Map](http://www.openstreetmap.org/copyright) project.
+We use geospatial data of the Hamburg area from the [Open Street Map](http://www.openstreetmap.org/copyright) project.
 The data is available in two TSV files, which for convenience we provide by the Maven artifact `schedoscope-tutorial-osm-data`.
 The structure of the files looks like this:

         nodes  -- points on the map defined by longitude and latitude